Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "I'd do it back when I was in school, or during the holidays, or even this one time when Shareen invited me over for one last sleepover— y'know, when 'girlfriends' get too old for it but you just wanna do it one last time, yeah?"
 Rose giggled.
 "Apparently, after all-nighters, I'm like you were when the TARDIS got mad at you and hid all the bananas."

-It was nearly midnight by the time the Doctor met up with Jack, who looked thoroughly shagged and bedraggled with an 'I-just-got-fucked' look.
-Rose had spent the whole of the day with the stupid Ilzaya and had talked to the Doctor maybe thrice, which severely pissed him off since she clearly had no trouble talking to Alaric.
+It was nearly midnight by the time the Doctor met up with Jack, who looked thoroughly bedraggled with an 'I-just-got-fucked' expression.
+Rose had spent the whole of the day with the stupid Ilzaya and had talked to the Doctor maybe thrice, which pissed him off since she clearly had no trouble talking to Alaric.
 The only thing that kept the Doctor from storming back to the TARDIS to break things was the sweet, sweet knowledge that once the day was over, it would be him wrapped around Rose Tyler in the cot.
 Not a 'Decider', not a Siras beach bum, not Mickey the Idiot, but the Doctor.
 Each time he saw Rose giggling at something the Ilzaya said, the Doctor closed his eyes, counted backward from ten thousand, recited all of the names of the rulers of Plixidam and dreamed of tossing his long runner's leg around Rose's waist.

 "So I've been talking to Alaric," Rose said when the trio reconvened after all the major preparations for the celebration were finished.
 "And I've learned a few things about Ilzaya culture."